Director, McMaster Institute for Innovation and Excellence in Teaching & Learning Associate Professor, Finance & Business Economics

 In addition to his financial expertise, Arshad has a Phd in educational psychology and has focussed on online and blended learning, curriculum design and teaching strategies.
 Arshad has served as President of Canada’s Society for Teaching and Learning in Higher Education and Vice-President of The International Consortium for Educational Development consisting of 24 member organizations worldwide.
 Both organizations aim to enhance the quality of the student learning experience.
 In 1992, Arshad was recognized with a lifetime 3M National Teaching Fellowship and has won several teaching excellence awards locally and overseas.

-Assistant Professor, Communications Management, Department of Communication Studies & Multimedia
+Associate Professor, Communications Management, Department of Communication Studies & Multimedia

 Lead Professor, Master of Communications Management Program Adjust Professor, Communications Management (Syracuse University)

-Dr. Terry Flynn is an Assistant Professor of Communications Management in the Department of Communication Studies & Multimedia and lead professor and founding director of the Master of Communications Management (MCM) program.
+Dr. Terry Flynn is an Associate Professor of Communications Management in the Department of Communication Studies & Multimedia and lead professor and founding director of the Master of Communications Management (MCM) program.
 Terry joined McMaster University in 2004 after a 20-year communications consulting career, having built an international reputation specializing in crisis and risk communications and having worked with such organizations as: the Town of Walkerton, Ontario (e-coli crisis); the U.S. Navy Public Health Agency (leukemia cluster); the U.S. Army Centre for Health Promotion and Preventive Medicine (base closures and environmental cleanups); the Chemical Manufacturers’ Association; the American Gas Association; Toyota Motor Manufacturing Canada; and the Vinyl Council of Canada.

 His advice and counsel has also been internationally recognized by: the Canadian Public Relations Society; the International Association of Business Communicators; the Community Relations Awards; and the United States Secretary of Defense Environmental Restoration Award.
 Terry’s scholarly work has been published in the Journal of Public Relations Review, Corporate Communications, Public Relations Journal and Journal of Professional Communications and has also been recognized by the Association for Educators in Journalism and Mass Communications and the Arthur W. Page Society International Case Study.
 Dr. Flynn is also an award-winning teacher having won a number of student teaching awards for his engaging, challenging and stimulating communication courses.